-Conference time is almost here!
-While meeting with parents is an effective way to work together in the best interest of the student, let’s face it : Parent-teacher conferences are stressful!
+Are you ready for a successful parent-teacher conference?
+Meeting with parents is an effective way to work together in the best interest of the student, but let’s face it : Parent-teacher conferences are stressful!
 You are working more, you have a lot of grades to get done first, some parents might not agree with everything you’re doing, and you will be having a lot of face-to-face conversations with parents that you might only see once or twice a year.

 You’ll have some easy conferences, but it’s quite possible that you’ll have some tough ones, too.
 In order to be successful, you want to convey to parents that you are a team.
 Here are some ways to make a great impression on parents and build a relationship that will help you work as a team.